Skip to content. Skip to main navigation.

 In accordance with tradition, all participants in commencement ceremonies are expected to dress in full academic regalia with the exception of the keynote speaker.
 Appropriate business attire should be worn underneath the gowns.
 Graduates will be directed to line up in order of program and major, and will walk together in those groups, be seated, and receive their degrees according to those groups.

-Special thanks to the UT Arlington Jazz Orchestra, Tim Ishii, Director, for providing the music during all commencement ceremonies.
+Special thanks to the UTA Jazz Orchestra, Tim Ishii, Director, for providing the music during all commencement ceremonies.

 The academic procession begins when the graduates and platform party leave the lineup site, led by an appointee of the University called the marshal.
 From this point in time until the completion of the recession after the ceremony, the traditionally formal protocol of the occasion directs the proceedings, and the respectful solemnity of all participants and guests is expected.